/// ABOUT THIS EXHIBITION

 Why Cinderella Really Fled the Ball

-inspired by Henry George Todd, Study of Strawberries and Justin Walker, Daddy Bruce
+Inspired by: Henry George Todd, Study of Strawberries Justin Walker, Daddy Bruce

-For people with severe food allergies, every dietary choice must be made with an awareness of one’s own mortality, mirroring the juxtaposition of allure and decay in Todd’s Study of Strawberries.
+For people with severe food allergies, every dietary choice must be made with an awareness of one’s own mortality, mirroring the juxtaposition of allure and decay in Todd’s “Strawberries.”
 Walker’s visual of thighs and heels evoked an image of epinephrine being injected into a person’s thigh during an allergic reaction, with urgency for medical attention before the epinephrine wears off not unlike Cinderella’s race against the clock.
 Lastly, just as Walker’s piece conveys taste as “in the mind,” people with food allergies have social and psychological considerations, such as wanting to escape a situation where they feel unsafe.
-This piece is dedicated to food allergy victims and sufferers, their families, and emergency medical workers.

 Suzanne Stumpf